Ancient Monuments of the Mississippi Valley: Davis and Squier

 Edwin Davis was born in 1811 in Hillsboro, Ohio, just a few miles from Chillicothe.
 As he grew up, he became familiar with the many mounds and earthworks of the Scioto River valley.
 Seeing these features as a young man inspired his deep curiosity about them.
 At the time, archaeology had not yet developed as an academic discipline.
 Davis explored the mounds while a student at Kenyon College and wrote a paper on the subject which he read at his commencement.
 Daniel Webster, an early member of the American Antiquarian Society, heard the paper and encouraged Davis to continue his research.

 After graduating from medical college and establishing a practice in Chillicothe, Davis used his free time to continue his explorations.
 He collected artifacts he discovered in and around the mounds.

 Ephraim Squier, ten years younger than Davis, was born in 1821 in Bethlehem, New York.
 By the time he arrived in Chillicothe in 1845 as the editor of the weekly Scioto Gazette newspaper, he had received training in civil engineering, education, and journalism.
 Squier was intrigued by the numerous prehistoric monuments in the surrounding area.
-His questioning local residents about them failed to provide much insight.
+His questioning of local residents about them failed to provide much insight.
 With his characteristic ambition, Squier decided to "take the compass and chain in one hand and the mattock and spade in the other" and begin his own research.

 When the two men encountered one another, they began to collaborate based on Davis's knowledge of the Scioto Valley sites and growing collection of artifacts, combined with Squier's knowledge of surveying and writing.
 They combined their joint personal interests into a formal project for the Smithsonian Institution.

 Project scope

 Ancient Monuments provides descriptions of sites across much of the Eastern United States, as the title indicates.
 The hundreds of earthworks which Squier and Davis personally surveyed and sketched were located primarily in and around Ross County in southern Ohio.
-Ross County includes Mound City and Seip Earthworks (both now part of Hopewell Culture National Historical Park).
+Ross County includes Mound City and Seip Earthworks (both now part of Hopewell Culture National Historical Park), as well as Dunlap Works.
 They also personally explored the nearby Serpent Mound, Fort Ancient, and Newark Earthworks.

 The material for all their Kentucky sites was taken from the manuscripts of the late C. S. Rafinesque.
 James McBride, John Locke, and Charles Whittlesey, among others, contributed additional first-hand reports, but the scope of Squier and Davis's own work was unprecedented.

 A major part of Squier and Davis's achievement was their classification of sites according to apparent function, such as burial grounds, effigies, fortifications, and building foundations.
 They sometimes were limited by their preconceptions about the cultures which they described.
 Their observation and descriptive skills often exceeded the quality of the records they made regarding excavation methods and recovery techniques related to artifacts.